 The sister hotel is the smaller, and even more exclusive Fullerton Bay Hotel is located just a short walk away via an underground pass.
 As a guest in one you can enjoy experiences in both.

 The city of Singapore started at the post office and spread out – and so you are located central to all the major attractions and right in the heart of it all.

-A stay here ranged from $309 a night, and a stay at the sister Fullerton Bay starts at $500.
+A stay at Fullerton Hotel ranges from $309 a night and a stay at the sister Fullerton Bay starts at $500.
 The wealth of activities, the infinity pool and proximity to all major attractions make this one of the best hotels in Singapore for couples as well a popular hotel in Singapore for families.

 The boutique for couples – Wangz Hotel